 The 3 most serious, costly and avoidable care incidents in these areas are: Sepsis, Cardiac arrest, Respiratory depression

 Sepsis is a life-threatening illness caused by the body's response to an infection.
 Your immune system protects you from many illnesses and infections, but it’s also possible for it to go into overdrive in response to an infection.

-Sepsis develops when the chemicals the immune system releases into the bloodstream to fight an infection cause inflammation throughout the entire body instead.
+Sepsis develops when the chemicals in the immune system release into the bloodstream to fight an infection, causing inflammation throughout the entire body instead.
 Severe cases of sepsis can lead to septic shock, which is a medical emergency.

 Sepsis may develop when you're already in hospital.

 For example, you're more likely to develop sepsis if:

 In the UK, hospital acquired severe sepsis accounts for about 11% of all instances of sepsis and is 100% preventable.
 Hospital acquired sepsis has double the mortality rate of community acquired sepsis and costs twice as much to treat11

 Sepsis starts with Systemic Inflammatory Response Syndrome (SIRS) and is defined when there is a known or suspected infection plus 2 or more of: